esalesky/visrep/docs/tutorial_simple_lstm.rst

-Our Decoder will predict the next word, conditioned on the Encoder's final hidden state and an embedded representation of the previous target word -- which is sometimes called *input feeding* or *teacher forcing*.
+Our Decoder will predict the next word, conditioned on the Encoder's final hidden state and an embedded representation of the previous target word -- which is sometimes called *teacher forcing*.
 More specifically, we'll use a :class:`torch.nn.LSTM` to produce a sequence of hidden states that we'll project to the size of the output vocabulary to predict each target word.

 ::